fsxfreak/esys-pbi/README.md

 * the white cable is the reference electrode, place on the collarbone.
 * the green cable will be streaming data into the array self.sample[3]-- place this electrode over the heart.

+# Running the Experiment
+1. Open a command-line interpreter like "Command Prompt" on Windows
+2. Navigate to the location "experiment.py" is stored (path: ```esys-pbi/src```).
+For instance, type ```cd Desktop/esys-pbi/src``` and hit Enter.
+3. Ensure changes to experiment settings have been made.
+(Refer to Trial Settings above)
+4. To run the experiment type: ```python experiment.py``` and hit Enter.